ShortGPT: Layers in Large Language Models are More Redundant Than You Expect: Methodology

 \subsection{Layer importance}

 As outlined in the preceding section, the layers of LLMs exhibit redundancy, with varying degrees of redundancy across different layers.
-Notably, the deeper layers demonstrate a higher level of redundancy.
-To remove these redundant layers, we need a model-intrinsic metric to measure the importance of the layer.
-An intuitive method is to use the magnitude of each layer's output as a measure of its importance, as a larger magnitude implies more activated neurons.
-In \citep{samragh2023weight}, they proposed to use relative magnitude $ ||\frac{f(x)}{x+f(x)}||$ to measure the importance of layers.
-To characterize the influence of a certain layer.
-We defined a new metric, Block Influence (BI), under the assumption that the more a transformer block changes the hidden states, the more influential this layer is.
-As Figure \ref{fig:illustartion_bi} shows, the BI score of $i^{th}$ blocks can be calculated as follows:
+To capture this, we introduce a new metric, Block Influence (BI), to measure the degree of transformation performed by each layer.
+The BI score of $i^{th}$ layer can be calculated as follows:

-where $X_{i,t}$ means the $t^{th}$ row of $X_i$.
-Our empirical evidence supports that BI effectively reflects the importance of a layer.
-Figure \ref{fig:importance-comp} shows these different metrics in detail.
+where $X_{i,t}$ means the $t^{th}$ row of hidden states of $i^{th}$ layer.
+Lower BI score imply that $X_i$ and $X_{i+1}$ exhibit high cosine similarity, suggesting that the layer makes minimal transformations to the hidden states and is therefore less important.
+We plot the BI scores of a single layer and the PPL after removing it separately, as shown in the Figure \ref{fig:bi_ppl}.
+The results demonstrate a positive correlation between the BI score and the importance of a layer.